Danièle Gilbert: Life

 Danièle Gilbert was a popular host and her show Midi Premiere was a great success in terms of audience.
 A native of Chamalières, a town whose Valéry Giscard d'Estaing was mayor from 1967 to 1974, Danièle Gilbert publicly expressed his sympathy for the latter, having invited him on her program and having participated in his support committees during the 1974 presidential elections. and 1981.

 She was sacked in December 1981 from television, following the election of François Mitterrand to the presidency of the Republic, and the arrival of the left in power.
 In May of the same year. she hosted the last of her flagship program Midi premiere on 1 January 1982 after thirteen years of broadcasting in the same time slot.
 She was replaced by Anne Sinclair who supported François Mitterrand, with the program Les Visiteurs du jour which will remain on the air for only six months.

 She will not find a replacement regular show.
 She participated mainly in entertainment in shopping centers, supermarkets, galas, fairs and exhibitions at flea markets, where she earned a better living than on television.
 She also recorded some songs.

 She appeared on the right list in the municipal elections of 1983 in Clermont-Ferrand.
 Elected city councilor in the opposition, she resigned shortly thereafter.
 In 2008, she ran in the municipal elections in Châtellerault (Vienne), but was not elected in 1987.
 Pierre Bellemare offered her the host of Since you're at home, but the change management at TF1 led her to resign.

+In 2004, she was in eight weeks of the first season of La Ferme Célébrités.